SQL Advanced Notebook

 GROUP BY station_code, DATE_FORMAT(paid_time, '%Y-%m');

--- 7-day rolling sum (by date value, not row position)
+-- 7-day rolling sum (by date value, not by row position)

 SELECT DATE(paid_time) AS day,